Hi, welcome to this fun read on Nursing Interview Questions and Answers.

 I explained the treatment order to him in a layman’s language and inquired if he had further questions.

-I apologized for keeping him in the dark on the change of order and asked him to ask any question bothering his mind.
+I apologized for keeping him in the dark on the change of order and asked him to ask any questions bothering his mind.

 How do you handle a patient struggling with pain management?